miccol/YARP-Behavior-Trees/README.md

 **Condition:** A Condition node determines if a desired condition `c` has been met.
 Conditions are technically a subset of the Actions, but are given a separate category and graphical symbol to improve readability of the BT and emphasize the fact that they never return running and do not change any internal states/variables of the BT.

-**Nodes with memory**
+**Nodes with memory:**
-There is the memory version of the Sequence and Fallback node.
+There exists the memory version of the Sequence and Fallback node.
 Memory nodes always tick the same child until this returns success or failure, ignoring its status after that.